Hesperian Health Guides

 6. Look at the cervix — it should be smooth and pink, or, if the woman is pregnant, a little blue.

 Notice if there is discharge or blood coming out of the cervix.
-Thin, white, or clear discharge is usually normal and healthy.
+Thin, white, or clear discharge is usually healthy.
 Green, yellow, gray, lumpy, or foul-smelling discharge can be a sign of infection.

 MW Ch20 Page 378-4.png